 calls to you like the wild geese, harsh and exciting

 over and over announcing your place

 in the family of things.

 — Wild Geese, by Mary Oliver

 I record myself reciting the poem a few times, until I’m satisfied.
-Then I ride on, over crest and into covers, flying on the straightaways.
+Then I ride on, over crest and into coves, flying on the straightaways.
 I head out first, then the others pass me, then I pass them.
 Cycling leap frog along the coast.
 I roll into Westport Landing, stop at the deli for a sandwich.
-Josh and Jenn ride on, but I spend awhile having lunch with Richie.
+Josh and Jenn ride on, but I linger a long while having lunch with Richie.
 The wind has grown stronger, whipping up the dust.
 We head out together, to cover the last miles to Fort Bragg.

 Around a cover, Joe and Jenn pull back on the highway, having visited a protected beach.
-The ride is so fast, at times I grip the handlebars tightly to avoid being blown off course, or blown over.
+Winds at my back, ride is so fast, at times I grip the handlebars tightly to avoid being blown off course, or blown over.
 This is a thrilling ride.
-I recall the many times I’ve ridden the Shoreline Higway, in wind and fog and rain.
+I recall the many times I’ve ridden the Shoreline Highway, in wind and fog and rain.
 Always different, though heading the same way.
 I’m the same, constantly growing, evolving, yet still heading forward, onward.

 I ride through Inglenook, past the old cemetery, again I utter, “Not today!”
 Still among the living.
 The survivors.
 Thriving in this life.
 A beautiful life.
 Another day in paradise.
 On to Cleone, then the turn off to MacKerricher State Park.
 This was the last beach I visited, as an infant, before my family moved across the country from my birthplace of Fort Bragg to New Hampshire, near my mother’s hometown.
 I check in, the cycle to the Hiker/Biker site.
 Camp set, shower done, I ride the haul road into Fort Bragg.